Kiro Review (2026): AWS Spec-Driven AI IDE for Production Work

 Spec-driven workflow

 Kiro's strongest feature is turning free-form intent into a structured sequence.
-Instead of jumping straight into code, the workflow can generate requirement statements and implementation plans that become the source of truth for execution.
+Instead of jumping straight into code, Kiro generates a requirements document in EARS notation (Easy Approach to Requirements Syntax), a design document, and a task list before any code is written.1 Those three artifacts become the source of truth for execution and review.

 This is useful when: